Special Habitat Areas

 The Preserve’s meadow is located on a gently sloping hillside at the entrance of the Preserve.
 The roughly 4-acre plot features about 105 different species of native grasses, sedges, rushes and wildflowers—all divided into two distinct habitats.

 The lowest end of the meadow remains rather moist and so supports those grasses, sedges, rushes and forbs that don’t mind or, in fact, require “wet feet.”
 Late in the summer, some of these plants reach impressive heights of 6 to 8 feet or more.
 The upper portion of the meadow, meanwhile, tends to be drier and the variety of plants growing there are well adapted to this condition.
-The trees growing in the meadow—red cedar, river birch, tulip tree, black walnut, ash and sycamore—are all native to Pennsylvania.
+The trees growing in the meadow—red cedar, black walnut, ash and sycamore—are all native to Pennsylvania.

 For decades, the current meadow was maintained as mown lawn.
 Early in the spring of 1998, the Preserve began to develop a true meadow by limiting the mowing to just once each year, which deters the growth of woody plants.
 In the eastern United States, unless a meadow is “maintained” by naturally occurring fire or intentional mowing, it will eventually evolve into a forest.

 In 1999, seedlings of the native grasses that form the foundation of the meadow—such as switchgrass, Indian grass and bluestem—were planted among the non-native turf grasses along with sedges, rushes and wildflowers.
 Since then, shaded out by taller meadow plants, most of the non-native turf grasses have been eliminated.
 Their eradication was critical, since they form dense, matted roots that crowd out other plants.